SPECIALIST DISABILITY ACCOMMODATION

 What is SDA?

+The SDA process is complicated.
+It requires specialist knowledge.
 Specialist Disability Accommodation (SDA) is housing that has been specially designed or modified to suit the needs of people who have an 'extreme functional impairment' or 'very high support needs'.

 Where participants are eligible, the NDIS funds the cost of the housing through SDA payments to an SDA provider.